 We draw from our comprehensive AI-enhanced library of millions of compounds and then use sophisticated mathematical and big data analysis techniques to match drug-like small molecules to our networks based on their potential bioactivity.
 By addressing the complexity of disease with our powerful NDD platform, we aim to discover more efficacious drugs more effectively.

 Cellular biological function, both normal and disease, emerges due to the interaction between multiple molecules in networks.
 Modelling and analysis of these networks provides a novel approach to drug discovery that explicitly considers the true complexity of biology.
-We can more effectively identify multiple prospective drug candidates with the potential to address complex disease.
+By modelling, as near as possible, the biological systems we are seeking to disrupt, we increase the likelihood of finding effective compounds and identifying multiple prospective drug candidates with the potential to address complex disease.

 Our step by step approach is shown in the diagram below.
 Click on each icon below to read more about each step of our process.